Resize Images

 $image->resizeCanvas(800, 600, 'ff0');

-public Image::resizeCanvasRelative(?int $width, ?int $height, mixed $background = 'ffffff', string $position = 'center'): ImageInterface
+public Image::resizeCanvasRelative(null|int $width = null, null|int $height = null, mixed $background = 'ffffff', string $position = 'center'): ImageInterface

 This function behaves in the same way as resizeCanvas()

-, but here relative values are
+, but here you specify

 Name | Type | Description |